 The windows you have will require slots cutting through them that are the correct dimensions.
 By drilling holes this will not allow enough air through because of the bridges between the holes.

-The website gives a very good indication of the slot tolerances but for more information on all our vents try the size matrix for trickle vents.
+The website gives a very good indication of the slot tolerances but for more information on all our vents view the guide How to fit Trickle Vents.

 We should point out that there may also be extra difficulty with uPVC if there is a metal reinforcement section inside the hollow profile of the frame.
 This can be the case but not always and the metal can be either aluminium or galvanised steel.
 The metal sections tend to be quite thin but the galvanised surface of steel is difficult to drill through.

 There are two options to consider when positioning the vents on your window.
 The first is to put them on the outer frame of the window at the very top of the window or alternatively to position them at the head of the opening window itself.
 The latter may be easier to do as you can take the window off by the hinges and place the complete unit on a table or bench to carry out the work.
 It is also easier to assess whether any reinforcement is present within the window unit (uPVC) by withdrawing some of the screws to view the screw type.
 Drill point screws are used for reinforcement metal and self tappers are most likely to be for uPVC only.

 - Take care to ensure that you are not drilling into the glass unit!

 - If you are installing new vents to comply with gas or building regs then please ensure that you are familiar with the requirements for airflow.

 My new window trickle vent does not sit down flat onto the frame?

 - The new vent may contain a series of lugs that need to go inside the slot in your window.
 It is most likely that the new vent is too big for the slot and you need a narrower vent or you will need to slice the lugs off with a sharp knife (Stanley type).